Aymkdn/ExcelPlus/README.md

 ExcelPlus
 =========

-A cross-browser solution to read an Excel file.
+A cross-browser solution to read/write an Excel file with JavaScript.

 See how to use it: http://aymkdn.github.io/ExcelPlus/